What is Smart Guard?

 This rogue program also takes webcam images to further scare PC users into believing that this program is genuine:

 Warning!
-Suspicious activity similar to the behaviour of a virus Trojan:Win32/Tobfy has been detected in application csrss.exe This application made the following shot with your webcam and is attempting to send it to unidentified users.
+Suspicious activity similar to the behavior of a virus Trojan:Win32/Tobfy has been detected in application csrss.exe This application made the following shot with your webcam and is attempting to send it to unidentified users.
 The virus family Trojan:Win32/Tobfy may attempt to steal other personal data, such as credit card information, personal photos and e-mail for the purpose of blackmailing, fraudulent actions and creating fake profile of different websites.
 The express version of Smart Guard Protection is unable to block the malicious activity of this application.
 We strongly recommend that you activate the full version of Smart Guard Protection to avoid having your personal data stolen and used by third parties.

 At time of research, we noticed no unusual network traffic.
 Smart Guard Protection does not send photos taken to any third parties.
 This webcam image is simply used to further scare PC users into believing that their computers are infected with high-risk malware.

 Fake security warning pop-ups generated by Smart Guard Protection: